Simple Projects

 Making Old Fashioned Dried Orange Slices

-Dried Oranges are really simple to make and chances are you may have a few left over oranges or tangerines around anyway.
+Chances are you may have a few leftover oranges or tangerines around.
 I always grab those old ones that no one is going to want to eat.
 It saves me from having to toss them to the chickens and the smell of baking citrus is amazing in your kitchen.

 dried oranges